 The idea is to not get any links.
 But only get those backlinks that:

 - Are relevant to your website’s content and theme.

 - Have human involvement and need to go through a real editorial review.

-- Are earned purely on the basis of quality, value and relevance of content published.
+- Are earned purely on the basis of the quality, value, and relevance of the content published.

 While there are many ways to build links the white hat way, the easiest way is to create a page that offers so much value…

 …that other websites cannot help but be linked to it.

 Whether this page is valuable contains cornerstone content or lists a bunch of valuable resources curated by you, it’s up to you.

 Here’s an example of link-building the white hat way: